A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Analysis and discussions

 \subsection{The top and least concerned privacy requirements}

-Table \ref{tab:table2} presents the coverage of each privacy goal in Chrome and Moodle issue reports.
-In both projects, the majority of the issues address the lawful, fair and transparent processing requirements (Category 1).
+Table \ref{tab:req-occurrences} presents the coverage of each category in Chrome and Moodle issue reports.
+We found 1,157 and 1,275 privacy requirements in Chrome and Moodle issue reports respectively (2,432 privacy requirements in total).
+In both projects, the majority of the issues address the user participation requirements (Category 1).
 Most issue reports in Moodle address more than one privacy requirement across different privacy goal categories.
-This result in Moodle having higher coverage (in terms of the percentage of occurrences) than Chrome.
+This results in Moodle having higher coverage (in terms of the occurrences) than Chrome.
+It is worth noting that requirements R1 ALLOW the data subjects to access and review their personal data, R26 PROVIDE the data subjects the information relating to the policies, procedures, practices and logic of the processing of personal data, R30 PROVIDE the data subjects the information relating to the processing of personal data with standardised icons, R44 ALLOW the data subjects to erase personal data and R60 IMPLEMENT appropriate technical and organisational measures to protect personal data were in the top 10 in both projects.

-The top three most concerned requirements in Chrome are R30, R44, R60 (see Figure \ref{fig:top10}).
-Note that these requirements belong to three different privacy goal categories (refer to Table \ref{tab:table1} for details of the privacy goals and requirements we discussed here).
-The top three requirements covered in Moodle issues are R44, R1 and R35 (see Figure \ref{fig:top10}).
-It is also worth noting that requirements R1, R26, R30, R44 and R60 are in the top 10 in both projects.
+The top three most concerned requirements in Chrome are R30, R44 and R60 (see Figure \ref{fig:top10} and Table \ref{tab:top10-detail}).
+Note that these requirements belong to three different privacy goal categories (refer to Table \ref{tab:sample-requirements} for details of the privacy goals and requirements we discussed here).
+The top three requirements covered in Moodle issues are R44, R1 and R35 OBTAIN the opt-in consent for the processing of personal data for specific purposes.

 Requirement R44 was in the top three most concerned requirements in both projects, suggesting that allowing the data subjects to erase their personal data is a highly important privacy requirement for both Chrome and Moodle.
 Requirements R30 and R36 were also addressed in many privacy-related issues in Chrome.
 This suggests that providing information with standardised, visible and meaningful icons which inform the intended processing of personal data for users is an important privacy concern in Chrome (R30).
 In addition, many issues in Chrome also focus on addressing the privacy requirement that users are presented with all available options related to the processing of personal data (R36).